ejwillemse/BAN313/chapter6.md

 test_object("invSim3_v2", undefined_msg = "Make sure to define an object `invSim3_v2`.",
 incorrect_msg = "Something went wrong in simulating 30 days' worth of orders and calculating the proportion of days with stockouts.
 Make sure to assign the output of the simulation to `invSim3_v2` and that you specified the input parameters correctly.")

 success_msg("Correct!
-We now have a simulation model that can be used to predict inventory levels and stock-outs for any given number of days.
-Each time we run the simulation, we will get different levels.
-This is expected since the simulation model mimics a random processes.
-The question is then, how do we use the model to predict inventory levels and stock-outs?
-The answer is that we have to run the simulation numerous times, and capture our key measurement with each simulation.
-We can use our above code to do so, but it will become messy since it already has a `for` loop to simulate days and an `if` statement for the stock-outs.")
+By converting the simulation model into a function we can now more easily perform the simulation for different inputs.
+In the next question we will run the simulation model numerious times, and statistically analyse the simulation output.")
 ```